There are multiple pathways into general practice in Australia.

 The ACRRM pathways which lead to Fellowship include:

-- Australian General Practice Training (AGPT) — for MBBS graduates and experienced doctors who prefer formal, educator-directed learning.
+Australian General Practice Training (AGPT) — for MBBS graduates and experienced doctors who prefer formal, educator-directed learning.
 Must be an Australian citizen.
 Training is government-funded, as part of the AGPT program, delivered through one of nine Regional Training Organisations (RTO) across Australia.
-Read more here.
+This is the most common pathway for Australian doctors.

 Recognition of prior learning for ACRRM and RACGP